Shopware Costs

 Is Shopware available for free?

 Yes.
-Shopware offers a free open-source version with the Community Edition.
-However, real projects still incur costs for hosting, development, integrations, maintenance and operations.
+Shopware offers a free Community Edition.
+However, real-world ecommerce projects still involve hosting, plugins, development, integrations, and maintenance costs.

 What does Shopware cost per month?